belcosta/Photos-Search/README.md

 # Search Photos

-Technologies used: React, axios, Bootstrap and infinite scrolling.
+Technologies used: React, Axios, Bootstrap, and infinite scrolling.